 Athena

-Athena, one of the most well-known ancient gods, was the Greek Goddess of War, Handicraft, and Reason.
+One of the most well-known ancient gods, Athena, was the Greek Goddess of War, Handicraft, and Reason.
 She is commonly depicted in stories of war, where her rationality, logic, and aptitude for strategy greatly benefit her against the impulsiveness of her siblings.

 Atlas

-Although Atlas was not an ancient god, he is an important figure from Ancient Egyptian mythology.
-Atlas was a Titan, one of the pre-olympian rulers who controlled the universe before the gods came to Mount Olympus.
+Although Atlas was not an ancient god, he is an essential figure from Ancient Egyptian mythology.
+Atlas was a Titan, one of the pre-Olympian rulers who controlled the universe before the gods came to Mount Olympus.

-Atlas fought alongside other Titans in the Titanomachy War.
-The war was fought between them and the Olympians, who would become the ancient gods we know today.
-When the Titans suffered defeat, Zeus bestowed a punishment upon Atlas; he was condemned to hold the weight of the Heavens and Earth on his shoulders for the rest of his days.
+Atlas fought alongside other Titans in the Titanomachy War, a war between them and the Olympians, who would become the ancient gods we know today.
+When the Titans suffered defeat, Zeus bestowed a punishment upon Atlas; he was condemned to carry the weight of the Heavens and Earth on his shoulders for the rest of his days.

 In works of art dating back to the 6th century BCE, Atlas is represented as carrying the Heavens.
 In pieces of Hellenistic and Roman art, the Titan is depicted as a bearded man struggling to carry a celestial globe on his shoulders.
 The globe is often detailed with constellations and stars representing ancient Greek legends.